You can keep ‘Paying Tuition’ in the form of mistakes or you can hire a Book Shepherd who’ll save you, time money and even perhaps your sanity!

 For some authors an Author Assistant may be the way to go.
 Maria Connor is the author of Do Less, Write More: The Author’s Guide to Finding, Hiring and Keeping an Excellent Author Assistant.
 She is the founder/owner of My Author Concierge, which provides administrative, editorial, marketing and technical support services for authors.
 She has worked with more than 50 authors across multiple genres.
 For more information, visit www.MyAuthorConcierge.com

-The Bottom Line: A book shepherd will help save you time, money and perhaps even your sanity!
+The Bottom Line: Whether you call it a book shepherd or book coach, these book publishing experts will help save you time, money and perhaps even your sanity!

 Be sure to check out a list of book shepherds below which was originally created by the late Dan Poynter and now recently updated and expanded upon by Westwind Book Marketing.